 Pharmaceuticals like the little blue pill, and its cousins, Stendra®, Cialis®, and Levitra®, are what may come to mind when thinking of a possible treatment for ED.
 But what men really want to know is, does Viagra® work?
 Of course, this is not a single question.

 The technical answer would seem to be yes according to Harvard Health Publishing.
 They report that, “Taking an ED drug produces an erection sufficient to start intercourse in about 70% of otherwise healthy men.”

 Something may yield a positive result from a technical perspective, but that does not mean it produces an optimal result.
 This medicine may help, but does it produce optimal results?

 ED medications like these relax muscles and increase blood flow to the penis, causing an erection or maintaining it.
 In this sense they can be viewed favorably.
 However, there are many disadvantages to such prescriptions, which, incidentally, were all originally based on medication developed to treat conditions other than erectile dysfunction.
-While ED drugs like Viagra® might seem helpful, they also offer a list of undesirable possible risks including:
+While ED drugs like Viagra® might seem helpful, they also offer a list of including:

 - Upset stomach or heartburn

 - Body aches/pain, including back pain

 - Skin flushes

 The final item on the list of possible unwanted risks is an overreaction to an ED medication, also known as priapism, and has the potential to severely damage the penis.
 If there are two phrases that men don’t like hearing together, they are “your penis” and “severe damage.”